 Thrive!
 Children, Youth & Families Ministry Meet in Outer Office during 10:30am serivce, then upstairs in Hobson Hall

 Campus Ministry Tuesday Night Oasis – 8:00pm, Sanctuary

 Mid-Week Prayer and Luncheon – Wednesdays, 12:30pm

-Envelopes for Easter flower donations are provided in the pews and at the tables in the north entrance and in front of the Sanctuary.
-Please write “Easter Flowers 2019” on your check memo line and indicate if you would like to have a loved one listed in the Easter bulletin as a memorial or recognition.
+Starting this week, envelopes will be provided in the pews for donations for Easter flowers.
+Please write “Easter Flowers 2019” on your check and indicate if you would like to have a loved one listed in the Easter bulletin as a memorial or recognition.
 Memorial and recognition names need to be submitted to the office no later than Wednesday, April 17th.
 After the Easter morning service, flowers will be available to be taken to shut-ins, and when they have lost their blooms the left overs will be planted on the church grounds.

 2019 Easter Offering

 In addition to the annually budgeted deposit of $1000.00, the vestry has designated this year’s Easter Offering to the Rector’s Discretionary Fund.